Workshops

 Basic Python knowledge is sufficient.
 No prior knowledge of quantum computing is required, and optimization concepts will be introduced during the workshop.

-Quantum error correction (QEC) and the interface of QEC
+Quantum error correction (QEC)

 Date: tbd